 Suppliers give preference in pricing and allocation to agents who are "better" customers (see Section 4.7).
-To accomplish this, each supplier keeps track of its interaction with each agent a by maintaining an "order ratio" for the agent.
+To accomplish this, each supplier keeps track of its interaction with each agent a by maintaining an "order ratio" $\zeta_a$ for each agent a.
 This ratio is 1 at the beginning of the game, and it is used to compute a reputation, which the supplier uses to discount the expected value of offers made to that agent.

-$$orderRatio{a} = \frac{quantityPurchased{a}}{quantityOffered{a}}$$ (8)

-For each supplier, the quantityOffered is the sum of the quantities in all the offers issued by the supplier to the agent thus far, and quantityPurchased is the total quantity that an agent has purchased from the supplier.
+$$\zeta_a = \frac{quantityPurchased_a}{quantityOffered_a} \tag{8}$$ has purchased from the supplier.
 Note that agents have considerable control over this value, since agents specify a reserve price in their RFQs to the suppliers, and suppliers do not make offers for which computed prices exceed the reserve prices.